|A quick fix version of classic southern style green beans made with potatoes and seasoned with bacon and onion.|

 Taste and add salt and pepper if needed.

 Cook's Notes: May substitute canned whole white potatoes or also excellent with the potatoes omitted.
 If using fresh green beans, remove the ends and snap in half or cut; rinse and set aside.
-Can also substitute 2 cans of cut green beans, reserving the liquid.
+May also substitute 2 cans of cut green beans, reserving the liquid.
 If using canned beans, add the beans with their liquid, to the cooked bacon and onion.
 Add the potatoes and enough chicken broth to cover.
 Bring to a boil, reduce heat, cover, and let them low simmer for about 15 to 20 minutes, or until potatoes are tender.
 Amounts given are just estimates - use more or less according to your own taste.
 Also good with ham or andouille sausage.

 Requires Adobe Reader - download it free!©Deep South Dish